-Like his father James work as a miner in the New Cumnock coal-field.
+Like his father James worked as a miner in the New Cumnock coal-field.
 In 1885 James, now 23 years old and living at Connel Park, married 18-year-old Janet Brown, daughter of coal miner John Brown and Margaret Blane.
-The couple was married at the Bank Free Church.
-A year later their first child James was born at Auchinleck followed over the next four years by two daughters Maggie, born at Sorn, and then Henrietta (or Etta) born back at Auchinleck.
+They were married at the Bank Free Church.
+A year later their first child James was born at Auchinleck and siblings followed over the next four years with two daughters Maggie, born at Sorn, and then Henrietta (or Etta) born at Auchinleck.
 The couple returned to Connel Park, New Cumnock where in 1892 daughter Marion was born and James continued to find work as a coal-miner.
-Two years later another daughter Isabella was at born Matura Villa at Afton Bridgend with James no longer working as a coal-miner but instead now recognised as a Baptist minister, the pastor of the Baptist community in New Cumnock.
+Two years later another daughter Isabella was at born Matura Villa at Afton Bridgend near the Toll with James now recognised as a Baptist minister, the pastor of the Baptist community in New Cumnock.

-Local historian George Sanderson writing in “New Cumnock Long Ago and Faraway” summarises the origins of the Baptist churchj in New Cumnock.
+Local historian George Sanderson writing in “New Cumnock Long Ago and Faraway” summarises the origins of the Baptist Church in New Cumnock.

 In 1890 a gospel mission was going around the mining villages conducted by the Ayrshire Christian Union.
-A number of miners from New Cumnock regularly travelled to Cumnock Baptist Church but they now began to hold meetings in the house of John Ferguson’s house at Lanemark row, better known as Knowetop.
-James Adair became the energetic leader and preachers; they began to save towards building of a church, every penny coming from mining families.
+A number of miners from New Cumnock regularly travelled to Cumnock Baptist Church but they now began to hold meetings in John Ferguson’s house at Lanemark Row, better known as Knowetop.
+James Adair became the energetic leader and preacher; they began to save towards the building of a church, every penny coming from mining families.

 George Sanderson writing in “New Cumnock Far and Away” explains that Pastor Adair wrote to the Cumnock Express to publicise the church activities but the editor’s response was not encouraging –